Du4nG/SSG-2/content/posts/diaspora/index.md

 \
 \
 \
 A big doubt here.
 We just ordered the formula to glue my miserable ass to the goddamn toilet.
-Not even the worst case, only God knows that I might end up with a prolonged erection, we had a tribe of oysters being served!
+Not even the worst case, only God knows that I might end up with a prolonged erection, we had a tribe of oysters being served !
 Does everyone here have a gilded stomach ?
 \
 \
 \